-Built in 1724, it has many features of the Arts & Crafts movement: including panelling & chairs by Edward Barnsley, altar rails, pulpit, lecturn & font designed by Norman Jewson and many more.
+Built in 1724, this church has many features of the Arts & Crafts movement: including panelling & chairs by Edward Barnsley, altar rails, pulpit, lectern & font designed by Norman Jewson and many more.

 A peaceful and spiritual haven for those seeking a quieter day out.
 Picturesque setting on the Cotswold Edge - home to a community of Benedictine monks originally from Caldey Island.
 In 2008 the monastic community of Prinknash moved back to its former home, the medieval St Peter’s Grange, leaving the 1972 Abbey (pictured above)

 Opening Hours: Small monastic café and shop selling light refreshments, monastic gifts and books.
-It is open 10am-4pm 7 days a week, except for Good Friday, Christmas Day, Boxing Day and New Year’s Day.
-See website for times of prayer.
+See website for opening times.